Sasha Barrese Bio

 Early Life and Background

-Barrese was born on April 24, 1981, in Maui, Hawaii, to her mother Katherine, who raised her as a single parent.
-The family moved to Paris, France, where her mother worked as a model, before returning to the United States in 1985.
+Alexandra Barrese was born on April 24, 1981, in Maui, Hawaii, to her mother Katherine.
+Barrese spent part of her childhood in Europe after her family moved to Paris, France, where her mother worked as a model; the family returned to the United States in 1985.

 Path to Celebrity